8 May 2026

 • Legal limitsEach benefit has a maximum limit to be considered exempt.
 In general, The money allocated to Flexible Remuneration cannot exceed 30% of the employee's gross salary.

-How much can be saved on income tax thanks to flexible remuneration?
+How much can be saved on income tax with flexible remuneration?

 Without flexible remunerationWith flexible remuneration